Skip to content

 Updates to “complex and outdated” system will affect cost structure for shipping LTL loads.

-Changes to the NMFC are necessary because the current approach is “complex and outdated,” according to industry group the NMFTA).
+Changes to the NMFC are necessary because the current approach is “complex and outdated,” according to the industry group.

 But the transition may take some time.
 Businesses throughout the logistics sector will be affected by the transition, since the NMFC is a critical tool for setting prices that are used daily by transportation providers, trucking fleets, third-party logistics providers (3PLs), and freight brokers.